-1.1 Purpose of the Constitution
+1.0 Purpose of the Constitution

-- 1.1.1 The purpose of the constitution is to set the framework within which the Council operates and in particular to: - (a) enable the Council to provide clear leadership to the community in partnership with citizens, partners, businesses and other organisations - (b) support the active involvement of citizens in the process of local authority decision-making - (c) help Councillors represent their constituents more effectively - (d) enable decisions to be taken efficiently and effectively - (e) create a powerful and effective means of holding decision-makers to public account - (f) ensure that no person will review or scrutinise a decision in which he or she was directly involved - (g) ensure that those responsible for decision making are clearly identifiable to local people and that they explain the reasons for decisions - (h) provide a means of improving the delivery of services to the community.
+The purpose of the constitution is to set the frameworks within which the Council operates and in particular to:

+- enable the Council to provide clear leadership to the community in partnership with citizens, partners, businesses and other organisations - 2 support the active involvement of citizens in the process of local authority decision-making - 3 help councillors represent their constituents more effectively - 4 enable decisions to be taken efficiently and effectively - 5 create a powerful and effective means of holding decision-makers to public account - 6 ensure that no person will review or scrutinise a decision in which he or she was directly involved - 7 ensure that those responsible for decision making are clearly identifiable to local people and that they explain the reasons for decisions - 8 provide a means of improving the delivery of services to the community.

-1.2 Interpretation and review of the constitution
+1.02 Interpretation and review of the constitution

-- 1.2.1 Where the constitution permits the Council to choose between different courses of action, the Council will always choose that option which it thinks is closest to the purposes stated above. - 1.2.2 The Council will monitor and evaluate the operation of the constitution as set out in Article 11.
+Where the constitution permits the Council to choose between different courses of action, the Council will always choose that option which it thinks is closest to the purposes stated above.

+The Council will monitor and evaluate the operation of the constitution as set out in Article 11.